 Hardwoods are an investment that can significantly increase your property value over time.
 Hardwood floors are meant to last, they can maintain an excellent condition for up to 100 years, but if you seek to install a wood floor fast, it may not be the best choice.
 Hardwoods tend to have a longer installation process than other wood types, but they also have fewer maintenance costs.

-Hard woods are less likely to contract or swell, reducing possible future repairs.
-Plus, they stand up well in high traffic areas, making them a great choice for homes with pets and children.
+Hardwoods are less likely to contract or swell, reducing possible future repairs.
+Plus, they stand up well in high traffic areas, making them an excellent choice for homes with pets and children.

 The Most Popular Flooring Options in America